Domestic Short Hair

 Fostered in Macclesfield

-Update from Rachel’s foster Mum: Sassy Rachel has settled well into the home and loves to join you in anything you are involved in, from sorting out cupboards to making the bed.
+Foster update: Sassy Rachel loves to join you in anything you are involved in, from sorting out cupboards to making the bed.
 She has rapidly learnt the feeding routine and what’s her best chance at getting out of the cat room at feeding times.
 She’s also learnt that at breakfast and tea, she gets a hug and waits for it, she loves her head being rubbed and scratched at this time, but only her head.
-Just before breakfast I can hear her leaping at the ct room door, I am sure she is trying to pull the handle.
-Smart cat.
-She is defo a thinking cat, even if she overdoes the thinking.
+She is a smart cat; a thinking cat, even if she overdoes the thinking.

 She is a very very active cat and loves to play chase and hunting games; her fave toys a felt ball and a feather stick.
 She runs and chases, through the rabbit tunnel and will run around with the felt ball and play fetch.
 I feel she has dogs genes and a bit of a hunter.
 She will chase and leap until she panting for breath.